Tomato Burrata Salad

-This Tomato Burrata Salad is especially popular in the summer when tomatoes are peak season.
+If you’ve never had Tomato Burrata Salad, you’re in for a treat.
+This easy summer recipe is especially popular when tomatoes are peak season.
+It’s the perfect appetizer or side dish.
 I could eat a bowl of this salad everyday and never get sick of it.
-If you’ve never had burrata before, this salad will turn you into a lover real fast.

 Fresh and wholesome